30323 - LAW (MODULE II - INTERNATIONAL AND EUROPEAN LAW)

 Go to class group/s: 23

 The course is an introduction of Public International law and European Union law for political science students.
-It focuses on legal structures underpinning the international relations covering a wide range of topics to provide the basic concepts to understand the nature and function of International law and EU law.
-Students will develop and deepen their understanding of the complex legal framework that applies in International and European affairs and regulates contemporary international politics and global governance.
+It focuses on legal structures underpinning the international relations covering selected topics to provide the basic concepts to understand the nature and function of International law and EU law.
+Students will deepen their understanding of the complex legal framework in International and European affairs which regulates contemporary international politics and global governance.

 - The making and sources of international law.